 However, if you want to use a page builder for a professional purpose, you should go for the premium plans, as they remove all the limitations set on the freemium versions.

-Elementor offers four premium plans to its users.
+Elementor offers three premium plans to its users.
 The plans, along with their benefits and costs, are listed below:

 - This plan includes